hamhpc/ARSandbox/README.md

 # ARSandbox Installation on CentOS 7

 The ARSandbox is an application provided by UC Davis [https://arsandbox.ucdavis.edu/](https://arsandbox.ucdavis.edu/).
-It's used to build a Linux based computer that can control a projector and an Xbox Kinect camera.
-Using the two it can project and measure the sand in the box and draw the geological contours of the map in real time.
+It's used on a Linux based computer that control's a projector and an Xbox Kinect camera.
+Using the two, it can project and measure the sand in the box and draw the geological contours of the map in real time.

 [YouTube Video](https://www.youtube.com/embed/j9JXtTj0mzE)